na-na-hi/renget/archive/cr3io.md

 **Replace Spermack files with the ff:**
 - config.js: https://files.catbox.moe/fhk47m.js
-Changes: Basically changed user role to A, assistant role to B, and removed system role.
-Removed jailbreaks and retries.
+Changes: Changed User role to A, Assistant role to B, and removed System role, jailbreaks, and retries.
 - utils.js: https://files.catbox.moe/81ts6m.js
 Changes: Removed the split message code so that it forces to send only one message.
-If there is a blank response from SillyTavern, lower your context size (3,250 context tokens).
+If there is a blank response from SillyTavern, lower your context size (3,200 context tokens).
 Automatically removes blank newlines and asterisks to save character space.
 ######3.
 Change SillyTavern Settings
 XML tags with gaslight will be used to prompt.
 This is to ensure Claude will respond once and unfiltered by enforcing `<requirements>`, adding `<ban>`, and gaslight prompt at the end.
 Enable Streaming with Legacy Streaming can be turned on.